cthit/new_voteit/README.md

 ## Volumes

-The following volume mapping are useful
+The following volume mappings are useful

 ```
     # General data directory for persistancy